B.A. (UTas), Ph.D. (Monash, 2000)

 In 2013-14, I will be completing a monograph on the philosophy of Mary Astell (under contract with OUP).
 The purpose of this work is to examine Astell’s epistemology, theology, metaphysics, feminism, and politics from the point of view of her theory of virtue.

 Together with Assoc.
 Prof. Karen Green and Assoc.
-Prof. Karen Detlefsen, I have recently begun an ARC-funded project on women and liberty in the early modern and enlightenment periods.
+Prof. Karen Detlefsen, I have recently begun a new ARC-funded project on women and liberty in the early modern and enlightenment periods.
 The purpose of this project is to enhance our appreciation of women’s moral, metaphysical, and political ideas about freedom in this historical era.
-As part of our project, Karen Green and myself will be organising a Symposium for the International Association of Women Philosophers (IAPh), to be held at Monash University, Melbourne, in 2016.
+Toward this end, we are holding an invited symposium on women and liberty at the Monash Prato Centre in Italy in June-July 2014.